fanboykun/sveltekit-rfc-starter/README.md

 - Export it in `src/lib/server/auth/providers/index.ts`
 - Register it in `src/lib/server/auth/index.ts` (see example above)
 - Add `<provider>` to the param matcher in `src/params/auth_provider.ts` so callbacks are accepted
+- Update the client-safe enum: add/remove the provider key in `src/lib/shared/constants/enum.ts` (`AuthProvider`).
+This keeps client code (UI, forms) in sync with server providers.

 4. Add UI and test